-- Clinical management training of HRI for all physicians, district nodal officers, and district epidemiologist - Training on Surveillance of HRI and their reporting for district nodal officers, RMO outreach and district epidemiologist. - Medical officer training for HRI Clinical management and Surveillance for HRI at district level.
+- Clinical management training of HRI for all Physician, district nodal officer and district epidemiologist - Training for Surveillance of HRI and their reporting for district nodal officer, RMO outreach and district epidemiologist. - Medical officer training for HRI Clinical management and Surveillance for HRI at district level.

-Chapter 8: Health Adaptation Plan for Extreme Weather Events
+Health Adaptation Plan for Natural Disasters